aeslaughter/optics/README.txt

 This toolbox was developed by Andrew E. Slaughter at Montana State University.

 Installation:
-To install the software (1) unzip the file SnowOptics.zip in a folder of your choice, (2) open MATLAB, (3), change MATLAB's the current folder to the directory where the files were unziped, and (4) see the help.pdf file for a tutorial and complete documentation.
+To install the software (1) download and unzip the file SnowOptics_vX.X.zip in a folder of your choice, (2) open MATLAB, (3), change MATLAB's the current folder to the directory where the files were unziped, and (4) see the help.pdf file for a tutorial and complete documentation.